 Typically, your potential customers will progress through your sequence campaign, seeing the first video ad of your sequence, then the video ad for the next step based on the previous impression or interaction with the first step and continuing until the sequence is complete.

-Keep in mind that you can set a frequency cap for video ad sequences to limit the amount of times people see your sequences.
-By default, the frequency cap is set to one sequence per person in a 30 day period when you create a video ad sequence campaign, but you can change the frequency cap to one sequence per person in a 7 day period.
+Bear in mind that you can set a frequency cap for video ad sequences to limit the amount of times people see your sequences.
+By default, the frequency cap is set to one sequence per person in a 7-day period, but you can change the frequency cap to one sequence per person in a 30-day period.